-Bollinger Bands are a popular and useful tool that can still confuse you as a trader if applied incorrectly.
+Bollinger Bands are a popular and useful tool, but they can confuse you as a trader if applied incorrectly.
 Read on to learn everything you need to know about how to use this strategy to your trading advantage!

 A Sword That Cuts Both Ways

 When it comes to Bollinger Bands, I think it appropriate to caution traders to take it slow; don’t get too far ahead of yourselves, but focus on one use of the tool at a time, get accustomed to it, and relax.
 The problem with Bollinger Bands is that there are a wide range of uses and trading techniques it can be applied to, and that range makes it very easy to get mixed and/or conflicting signals.
 This is a quick look at three (3) basic applications of Bollinger Bands trading techniques useful for short term traders using digital options on the IQ Option platform.

-The Digital Options are a ladder style option with expiry every 5 minutes.
+Digital Options are a ladder style option with expiry every 5 minutes.
 Traders can choose in the money, at the money, or out of the money strikes to suit risk preferences.

 Support and Resistance

 Bollinger Bands are great tools for finding and confirming support and resistance.
 The best thing about them is that they provide a dynamic support and resistance, once that changes as the market changes.
-When the market is calm the lines move closer together because prices are hovering near a point of equilibrium between buyers and sellers.
+When the market is calm, the lines move closer together because prices are hovering near a point of equilibrium between buyers and sellers.
 When the market is active, the lines move farther apart because prices are volatile and support/resistance zones are shifting.
 Volatility is an undeniable part of trading, so it’s important to know how to read it.